-- Fennel seed tea is believed to help lower blood pressure naturally.
+- Fennel seed tea can help lower blood pressure naturally.
 While this is generally a good thing, keep this in mind and discuss with your doctor if you are using blood pressure medication.

 - Fennel seeds are often recommended in traditional herbal medicine as an appetite suppressant and metabolism booster and drinking fennel tea regularly may help with losing weight.

 - The seeds are a great breath freshener.
 You can either chew them after a meal or drink a strong fennel tea like this for the same effect.

-- Fennel is believed to be an immune system enhancer and many people report an improved sense of relaxation and well-being when they drink it regularly.
+- Fennel is known as an immune system enhancer and many people report an improved sense of relaxation and well-being when they drink it regularly.

 Fennel Tea Side Effects

 There have been very few side effects reported with this herb.
 In fact, it is so safe that weak fennel seed tea is often given to babies as a treatment for colic.
 Even so, here are a few reported side effects of fennel tea:

 - It is suggested to talk to your doctor before drinking the tea regularly if you are being treated for breast or ovarian cancer due to a possible (but unproven) mild estrogenic effect.

 - This herbal tea is also not recommended for people prone to seizures or taking seizure medication.